FACorreiaa/skyvisor-insight/README.md

 - [TailwindCSS](https://tailwindui.com/)
 - [Templ](https://github.com/a-h/templ)

-[pgx](https://github.com/jackc/pgx) is the PostgreSQL Driver used to handler queries to the data base.
+[pgx](https://github.com/jackc/pgx) is the PostgresSQL Driver used to handler queries to the database.

 This project uses [Docker](https://www.docker.com/) to deploy and test the website